Saltwater Aquariums

-Choosing a Saltwater Aquarium and Accessories
+Choosing Accessories for a Saltwater Aquarium

 The first decision you must make is between the three basic types of saltwater aquariums: fish only (FO), fish only with live rock (FOWLR), or reef saltwater aquariums.
 If you are just starting out, the simplest FO aquarium might be best, as you can always upgrade to the more complex versions over time.
 A reef tank usually includes fish, corals and invertebrates.